xbokmd/plastilinn/docs/xBoK/sections/segment_Name_-_Roles.md

 - ## 📰 Content type (#role)
   - Content is of type list and uses the following classes: #role

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If segment id___roles is defined as :Roles involved in the purchasing decision of our product or service by the customers.
-For example, it can be the financial director, the technical director, a member of the core family, etcetera., What could it be?Who are the key stakeholders in our industry that we need to establish relationships with in order to fulfill our objectives?
-  How can we identify potential partners or stakeholders who can help us achieve our business goals?
-  What strategies can we implement to establish and maintain strong relationships with our key stakeholders?
-  How can we leverage our relationships with stakeholders to gain a competitive advantage in the market?
-  How can we ensure that our business is meeting the needs and objectives of our key stakeholders in a mutually beneficial way?
 - ## 📖 Description
   In business modeling, "segment/roles" refers to the categorization of different groups within a business model based on their specific roles or functions.
 This concept is crucial in understanding the dynamics of a business and how different segments interact with each other and contribute to the overall functioning of the business.